Graduate Program

 • Successful applicants typically have strong scientific training and a record of achievement that often includes considerable research experience, one or more published papers, and/or a master’s degree.

 People in the lab study diverse topics and animals and employ a variety of approaches ranging from experimental to theoretical.
 Research is conducted in a variety of settings ranging from laboratories at UNC to remote field sites in foreign countries.
 There is no expectation that everyone will work on the same model system or use the same approach; instead, the question that is being addressed often dictates the choice of organism and determines what methods will be most effective.
 Whenever possible, we favor interdisciplinary approaches that cut across traditional academic boundaries and rely on an eclectic combination of methods from disparate disciplines.
 Many of the most exciting projects in the lab have been conceived and initiated by graduate students.
-Students are encouraged to think creatively and to push into new areas, consistent with the availability of expertise and funding.
-Projects in the lab have relied on diverse techniques including confocal and electron microscopy, immunohistochemistry, transcriptomics, electrophysiology, behavioral studies in the lab, field studies in the ocean, observations by aerial drones, modeling of ocean currents, and analyses of geomagnetism.
+Students are encouraged to think creatively and to push into new areas.
+Projects in the lab have relied on diverse techniques including confocal and electron microscopy, immunohistochemistry, transcriptomics, electrophysiology, lab-based and field-based behavioral studies, robotics, observations by aerial drones, modeling of ocean currents, and analyses of geomagnetism.
 The lab is unified by a deep interest in the behavior, sensory ecology, and neuroethology of marine animals, a love of biodiversity, and a belief that integrative approaches are usually the most successful in unraveling complex biological mysteries.
-Within the lab group, broad interests, creativity, and good analytical skills are prized, as is a willingness to go where the path leads, even when this involves exploring unfamiliar fields.
+Within the lab group, broad interests, creativity, and good quantitative and computer skills are prized, as is a willingness to go where the path leads, even when this involves exploring unfamiliar fields.

 Financial Support: All students admitted to the UNC biology graduate program receive five years of guaranteed financial support from the university in the form of fellowships, research assistantships, or teaching assistantships.
 Students in the Lohmann Lab often receive additional supplemental financial support in the form of research assistantships paid for by the National Science Foundation, the Air Force Office of Scientific Research, the National Marine Fisheries Service, the Office of Naval Research, the UNC Center for Galapagos Studies, or another sponsor of the lab’s research.